 - Everything else – We’re done with the essentials for rigging your ballyhoo.
-Now please don’t forget to bring everything else, okay?
-Your rod, line, reel, underpants.
-We don’t need to remind you of these others as we’ll be focusing more on preparing the bait.
+Also, don’t forget to bring everything else, okay?
+Your rod, line, reel, and underpants.

-Once you’ve memorized, familiarized and done everything, all it takes is practice, and you’ll be finishing faster that you can cast a line!
+Once you’ve memorized, familiarized, and done everything, all it takes is practice, and you’ll be finishing faster than you can cast a line!
 Ready?
 Start!

 Pick your ballyhoo and match it with your hook.
 Once you’ve found the right one, hold it and gouge out both its eyes – you may do it bare handed, or with a tool.
 Taking out the eyes ensures that you can have a nice hole to secure your wire and it also prevents the eyes from affecting movement while trolling.

 Once its eyes are out, you can proceed to manipulate its body.
 Starting a few centimeters right below the center of its body, you can squeeze and shape the meat towards the end of its tail to tenderize it.
 Bend it a few times to break the bones.